data-integrations/wrangler/README.md

 A *Directive* is a single data manipulation instruction, specified to either transform, filter, or pivot a single record into zero or more records.
-A directive can generate one or more *steps* to be executed by a Pipeline.
+A directive can generate one or more *steps* to be executed by a pipeline.

 ### Step